pushpdeep-gangrade/SMS-API/README.md

 ## Project Wiki <a name="wiki"></a>
 ### Intro- Update!!
 Project due date: 11/4/2020 at 10pm

+### Running the App
+1. Admin side:
+   - The first time the app is run, start with installing npm libraries
+    -  Run `npm install`, `npm install twilio` and `npm install twilio-cli -g`.
+Make sure to have root access for these commands to succeed.
+   - Once the CLI is installed, login to twilio using your SID and auth token:
+     - TODO add exact command
+     - Helpful tip: Create a local .env file in the `SMS-API` directory with your SID and auth token
+   - Lastly, attach webhook by executing
+     `twilio phone-numbers:update "+12013792669" --sms-url="http://localhost:1337/sms`
+2. User side: Start a conversation by sending a message to [`+1-201-379-2669`](tel:12013792669)
+   - TODO: specify user start text

 ### App Features (requirements, cross off when done)